The Alphabet: A-B-E?

 In “the alphabet”, “e” comes right after “ab”!

-What is the only number whose letters are in reverse alphabetical order?
+Year end is approaching.
+Time to get your records in order.
+Speaking of order, can you answer this: What is the only number whose letters are in alphabetical order?

 Abra-Kid-Abra